Optimization Methods for Large-Scale Machine Learning: Machine Learning Case Studies

 Our observation about the gap between expected and empirical risk can be understood by recalling certain \emph{laws of large numbers}.
 For instance, when the expected risk represents a misclassification probability as in \eqref{eqn.sec2.expectederror}, the Hoeffding inequality \cite{Hoef63} guarantees that, with probability at least $1-\eta$, one has \bequationn |R(h)-R_n(h)| \leq \sqrt{\frac{1}{2n}\log\(\frac{2}{\eta}\)}\ \ \text{for a given}\ \ h \in \Hcal. \eequationn This bound offers the intuitive explanation that the gap decreases as one uses more training examples.
 However, this view is insufficient for our purposes since, in the context of machine learning, $h$ is not a fixed function!
 Rather, $h$ is the variable over which one is optimizing.

 For this reason, one often turns to \emph{uniform laws of large numbers} and the concept of the Vapnik-Chervonenkis (VC) dimension of $\Hcal$, a measure of the \emph{capacity} of such a family of functions \cite{VapnCher68}.
 For the intuition behind this concept, consider, e.g., a binary classification scheme in $\R{2}$ where one assigns a label of $1$ for points above a polynomial and $-1$ for points below.
-The set of linear polynomials has a low capacity in the sense that it is only capable of accurately classifying training points that can be separated by a line.
-A set of high-degree polynomials, on the other hand, has a high capacity since it can accurately separate training points that are interspersed.
-Intuitively, one might expect the gap between empirical and expected risk to be smaller when a higher capacity family of functions is considered.
-However, the downside of a higher capacity family is that it can tend to overfit a given set of training data.
+The set of linear polynomials has a low capacity in the sense that it is only capable of accurately classifying training points that can be separated by a line; e.g., in two variables, a linear classifier has a VC dimension of three.
+A set of high-degree polynomials, on the other hand, has a high capacity since it can accurately separate training points that are interspersed; the VC dimension of a polynomial of degree $D$ in $d$ variables is $ \left( \right). $ That being said, the gap between empirical and expected risk can be larger for a set of high-degree polynomials since the high capacity allows them to overfit a given set of training data.

 Mathematically, with the VC dimension measuring capacity, one can establish one of the most important results in learning theory: with $\VCdim$ defined as the VC dimension of $\Hcal$, one has with probability at least $1-\eta$ that